Policies & Access Portal: Designing human-readable governance for database access

 • Sr. Product Designer (Me)

-• Product Lead
+• Engineering Lead

 About Aurva

-Aurva is a B2B SaaS platform focused on enterprise database security.
-The company builds advanced tooling for monitoring, controlling, and securing database activity โ€” helping organisations prevent vulnerabilities and breaches before they occur.
-Their customers range from mid-size fintechs to large enterprises managing hundreds of data sources across AWS, GCP, and on-premise environments.
+Aurva is a B2B SaaS platform for enterprise database security.
+Customers range from mid-size fintechs to large enterprises managing hundreds of data sources across AWS, GCP and on-premise environments.

 Business Requirements & Constraints